-During the year ended 31 March 2020, the directors also appointed an independent qualified professional valuer to perform the valuation with the same basis as 2019 and determined that the recoverable amount, which was in excess of the carrying amount, of breeding right of Golden Holden (GB) amounted to approximately GBP90,000 (equivalent to approximately HK\$866,000) and hence no impairment loss was recognised for the year ended 31 March 2020.
+During the year ended 31 March 2021, the directors appointed an independent qualified professional valuer to perform the valuation and determined that the recoverable amount, which was less than (2020: in excess of) the carrying amount, of breeding right of Golden Holden (GB) amounted to approximately GBP40,000 (equivalent to approximately HK\$428,000 (2020: GBP90,000 (equivalent to approximately HK\$866,000)) and hence impairment loss of HK\$264,000 (2020: HK\$nil) was recognised for the year ended 31 March 2021.

-The fair value of breeding right was measured based on Level 3 hierarchy by using market approach.
+The fair value of breeding right was measured based on Level 3 hierarchy by using income approach with reference to the service fee, progeny's sales, performance in the last 12 months and the exposure rate.